Usernamejwle/governor/README.md

     device2: [In]

-If this synchronization file is loaded, then whenever one of the specified Targets is changed in one State Machine the change will be propagated to all other State Machines currently loaded.
+If this synchronization file is loaded, then whenever one of the specified Targets is changed in one State Machine the change will be propagated to all other State Machines currently loaded.json